EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

 ## ARTICLE 10: POSTSCRIPT

 1. **Don’t Stop Believing:** The Company believes that the EUTC will continue, in one form or another, indefinitely.
 However, if it becomes a necessity, the EUTC may only be dissolved by a motion successfully passed at a General Meeting.
 Any assets it may hold at dissolution shall be distributed among causes friendly to it, and as much as possible compatible with its aims and principles.

+## ARTICLE 11: TEMPORARY ARTICLE

+### ARTICLE 11A: State of the Venues Coordinator committee position

+1. The Venues Coordinator committee role was removed following a vote at a General Meeting, however the position will continue to exist for the remainder of the Academic Session 2022/23, with the current member to remain in place.
+2. No election will be held at the Annual General Meeting for the position, and if the current holder resigns the position there shall be no by-election.
+3. The Secretary will remove this article from the constitution following the vacation of the Venues Coordinator position, or by 1 April 2023, whichever is sooner.

+### ARTICLE 11B: Venues Coordinator Role Description:

+1. The Venues Coordinator was responsible for:
+  a) Securing venues so that proposals can be opened for a corresponding reserved slot.
+  b) Supporting production teams in finding venues for supplementary proposals.
+  c) Liaising with existing and new venue contacts on behalf of production teams.